 We're just going to come out and say it, this is one of our favorite staircase designs ever.
 The rainbow ombre carpet on these steps is at once whimsical, gorgeous, and a total showstopper.

 If a custom-dyed carpet job isn't in your budget, consider painting your stairs with a fresh coat of paint to recreate the effect.

 When it comes to styling stairs, most opt for a fresh coat of paint or a carpet runner.
 Take note from this gorgeous stairway and do both.
 The yellow printed runner paired with the teal paint on the risers makes for a complementary color combo that gives this staircase a major "wow" factor.

 Don't forget the space under your stairs when styling your home.
 If you're lucky enough to have an empty space between the stairs and the wall, make the most of it with smart accessories.
 Add bookshelves and a bench to create a little reading nook or add in a storage unit to tuck extra clutter away.

 If your staircase features a simple black or gray color palette, brighten it up with the addition of a white lamp.
 It will instantly add warmth to the space.

 With a staircase this grand you don't need to make a huge statement to turn the area into a focal point.
 The addition of a simple, striped cream rug makes the area feel finished without going over the top.

-The usual composition of stairs consist of an original riser or a simple floating step, but we love this custom origami-looking staircase.
+The usual composition of stairs consists of an original riser or a simple floating step, but we love this custom origami-looking staircase.
 The indoor succulent garden just adds to the beauty.

 Take the Winding Road